keboola/developers-docs/overview/encryption.md

 }
 {% endhighlight %}

-indicates that the password will be encrypted, while the username will not.
+indicates that the password will be encrypted while the username will not.
 Adding a prefix `#` to `username` is ineffective, as the component does not recognize such a key, even though its value would be encrypted and decrypted normally.
 Internally, the [Encryption API](#encrypting-data-with-api) encrypts these values before saving.